Joule Heating of Tungsten Wire

 Post-processing and Visualization

-To inspect the effect of the Joule heating, we visualize the temperature distribution within the tungsten wire.
+To inspect the effect of the Joule heating, the temperature distribution is visualized within the tungsten wire.

 In the middle portion of the wire the temperature reaches its maximum value at .
 At both ends, however, the temperature is held at the ambient temperature .

-Next, by computing the boundary integral we can calculate and compare the heat loss on each surface of the wire.
+Next, the heat loss on each surface of the wire can be calculated and compared by computing a boundary integral over the areas.
 As shown in the heat transfer tutorial the heat flux by thermal conduction, convection and radiation are given by

 Since the temperature distribution is symmetric along the wire, the amount of the heat conduction should be the same at both ends.
 Here the difference of is the numerical error that can be reduced by using a finer mesh.